Arigf/Cas12a-split-crRNA-MD/SYSTEM_DESCRIPTION.md

 ## Systems

- `OsDEP1-PM-FL` : Full-length crRNA with perfect-match guide-target pairing.
+ `OsDEP1-PM-Full` : Full-length crRNA with perfect-match guide-target pairing.

  `OsDEP1-PM-Split` : Split crRNA with perfect-match guide-target pairing.

- `OsDEP1-MM17-FL` : Full-length crRNA with the M17 mismatch.
+ `OsDEP1-MM17-Full` : Full-length crRNA with a mismatch at protospacer position 17.

- `OsDEP1-MM17-Split` : |Split crRNA with the M17 mismatch.
+ `OsDEP1-MM17-Split` : Split crRNA with a mismatch at protospacer position 17.

 ## Chain and Register Definitions